ajeetp/AgileSlices/source/mddocs/introduction.md

 ## 1.3.
 What value will you get from reading this book

 :construction:
 To get greatest value from this book, complete the review sections in each chapter.
-Completing a review section will result in a score that corresponds to a color band.
+After completing a review section determine the band based on score.

 These bands are loosely based on a japanese martial art concept: **shu, ha, ri[^1]**